ashneeldas2/trends-sp20/Assignments/a2/README.md

 snippet provided into your `index.js` file.
 Generate a new private key and and rename it to `service-account.json`.
 Put this file in the root of your project.
-Go to the database section (in the navigation bar on the left) and create a new realtime database.
+Go to the database section (in the navigation bar on the left) and create a new Firestore database.

 ## Part 2: Manually make a collection

-After the realtime database is created, make a new collection in the database called "Songs".
+After the Firestore database is created, make a new collection in the database called "Songs".
 Within this collection, create a document called "song1".
 This document will have three fields, "name", "artist", and "rating", with respective values "Never Gonna Give You Up", "Rick Astley", and your